top of page

 There are several free and paid tools available:

 • Studio 2.0 by Bricklink: A favorite among hobbyists.
-It has an extensive library of LEGO-compatible parts and renders beautiful 3D previews.
+It has an extensive library and renders beautiful 3D previews.

 • LEGO Digital Designer (LDD): An older but still useful free tool by LEGO, though it has limited support.
 NO LONGER EXISTS.